crypto-a/IEMS_Java_Test/documentation/PMP/PMP.md

 ## Project resources
 ***
 > ### Human resources:
-> - Python Developer with knowledge of HTML, CSS and JavaScript
+> - Java Developer with knowledge of HTML, CSS and JavaScript
 > ***
 > ### Equipment and material:
 >   - Test Website URL: The project will require a test version of the current software developed by the IEMS Solutions team